cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 * Scale the estimated pose that the model outputs to account for differences in size between the target character sprite/model and the size of the image being fed into the model.
 * Handle differences in body proportions between the user and the character.
 * Separate the estimated pose from the user's location in the camera frame.
+* Smooth out any choppiness in character movement due to updates in the pose predictions made by the model.
+* Keep the frame rate high enough that the application isn't jarring for the user.

 ## Current Progress

+I'll start by outlining where I'm currently at before going through what it took to get to this point.

+The first thing to note is that after many trials and tribulations I have managed to get a pretrained pose estimation model working in Unity using the Barracuda library.
+I'm currently drawing lines connecting the appropriate key points to indicate the predicted pose.
+This gives a basic skeleton that is useful for development and debugging purposes.
+I have only just started trying to map the pose estimations to a virtual character sprite.
+The particular pose estimation model I'm doesn't estimate depth so I'm starting with 2D character sprites.

+I'm currently using a PoseNet model for handling pose estimation.
+I have gotten both [MobileNet](https://arxiv.org/abs/1704.04861) and [ResNet50](https://arxiv.org/abs/1512.03385) variants of the model to work with Barracuda.
+The pretrained models I'm using aren't perfect but they work well for getting the rest of the application working.
+Having to train my own model before even getting started in Unity would have really slowed me down.
+Although, this approach did introduce some other challenges.

+**Note:** I plan to make posts going into further detail on each of the solutions to challenges I have encountered so far.